MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 Usually this is not a problem, but there are some scenarios where the attributes on-premises (which think that the mailbox is the user mailbox) can overwrite the new cloud version of those attributes, and as a result the mailbox might convert back.
 This is a problem because user mailboxes require licenses **or they are soft deleted after 30 days**!

 We've addressed most of the reasons why this happens but it still CAN happen, although infrequently.
 It's best to be safe and move the mailbox back to on-premises.

+> [!NOTE]
+> See the workaround in this support solution for instances when [shared mailboxes are unexpectedly converted to user mailboxes](https://support.microsoft.com/en-us/help/2710029/shared-mailboxes-are-unexpectedly-converted-to-user-mailboxes-after-di)

 ## Related Topics

 [Create a shared mailbox](create-a-shared-mailbox.md)